omkarcloud/botasaurus/docs/docs/google-maps-scraping-tutorial.md

 Once you've scrolled to the end of the list, the next step is to extract the required data.
 The process comprises:

 1. Extracting all links pointing to individual places (e.g., "google.com/maps/place/Indian+Accent" or "google.com/maps/place/Rajasthan+in+delhi-Restaurant").
-2. Visiting each place's link.
-3. Extracting the required data from each place.
+2. Extracting the required data from each place.

 Let's walk through the process: